Downy Mildew of Basil

-Infected leaves develop diffuse yellowing on the top of the leaf but distinctly vein-bounded patches on the bottom.
-When spores are produced, a characteristic gray, fuzzy growth on the underside of the leaves is evident.
+Leaf yellowing is often the first symptom of basil downy mildew.
+Yellowed areas are usually bordered by leaf veins.
+When spores are produced, a characteristic fuzzy, dark gray to purple growth on the underside of the leaves is evident.
+Sporulation on the upper surfaces of leaves may be seen in severe cases.
 Symptoms of downy mildew on basil can easily be mistaken for a nutritional deficiency.
-The fuzzy growth of spores on the underside of the leaf looks as if soil had been splashed onto the leaf under-surface.
+The fuzzy growth of spores on the underside of the leaf may look as if soil had been splashed onto the leaf under-surface.

-• Water in the morning, if practical, or sub-irrigate rather than overhead.
+- Water in the morning, if practical, or use drip irrigation rather than overhead.